35percent/11tystarter/src/posts/test.md

 ---
 London Mayor Sadiq Khan has approved the reduction of affordable housing on the giant Canada Water development, cutting it from 35% to 9%.
 Reviews of the viability of the scheme hold out the possibility of additional affordable housing, but with no guarantees **[^1]**.
 The application for the reduction, from developer British Land (BL), was approved by Deputy Mayor Jules Pipe (acting on the Mayor's behalf) on [27 March](https://webcasts.london.gov.uk/Mayoral/Event/Index/389f7074-88e3-46b0-ae1c-6c4032abfddd), after he heard representations from GLA and Southwark Council officers, objectors and British Land.

 Southwark Council had granted the original planning permission to BL in 2019/20, for 2,000 to 4,000 new homes, plus other uses and amenities.
-This permission required 35% affordable housing (25% social rented and 10% intermediate housing), which might have risen to 40%, with additional intermediate housing, if there were viability improvements **[^2].** At the beginning of last year BL made a s73 application to Southwark, to reduce the affordable housing requirement to 3% (while also increasing the height and density of the scheme).
-In November 2025, [BL referred the s73 application to the Mayor](https://www.london.gov.uk/programmes-strategies/planning/planning-applications-and-decisions/public-hearings/canada-water-masterplan-public-hearing), taking the decision out of Southwark's hands.
+This permission required 35% affordable housing (25% social rented and 10% intermediate housing), which might have risen to 40%, with additional intermediate housing, if there were viability improvements**.** At the beginning of last year BL made a s73 application to Southwark, to reduce the affordable housing requirement to 3% (while also increasing the height and density of the scheme).
+In November 2025, [BL referred the s73 application to the Mayor](https://www.london.gov.uk/programmes-strategies/planning/planning-applications-and-decisions/public-hearings/canada-water-masterplan-public-hearing), taking the decision out of Southwark's hands  **[^2]**.

 ![](img/image_composite_160426.png)